Wastewater Recycling Activity

 1. Construction of a Wastewater Recycling Plant

-2. Installation of pumping stations and associated pipelines to convey the recycled water to water storage facilities near combined heating and power plants (CHP)
+2. Installation of pumping stations and associated pipelines to convey the recycled water to water storage facilities near combined heating and power plants (CHPPs)

-3. Installation of internal piping, storage facilities, and control systems to facilitate the use of recycled wastewater for certain processes within CHP-3 and CHP-4 (modification)
+3. Installation of internal piping, storage facilities, and control systems to facilitate the use of recycled wastewater for certain processes within CHPP-3 and CHPP-4 (modification)

 A Wastewater Recycling Activity Introduction Video